 From the moment a woman discovers she is pregnant, there may be one thing on her mind: I need to get ready for the baby!
-Having a baby can be a huge transition from being responsible for only one person, herself, to being responsible for another human being, her child.
-It also is a transition that comes with sacrifices; her baby is going to come into the world helpless, so the mom will need to think of her baby before she thinks of herself in all aspects of life.
+Having a baby can be a huge transition from being responsible for only one person herself- to being responsible for another human being- her child.
+It is a transition that comes with sacrifices; her baby is going to come into the world helpless, so the mom will need to think of her baby before she thinks of herself in all aspects of life.

 That's a lot to think about!
 To get ready for the baby, certain things need to be considered:

-- health of the mom during the pregnancy
+- The health of the mom during the pregnancy

 How should you prepare for these things in your own home?
-There are several things you can do: read some baby books, register for or buy baby supplies and gear, prepare the baby nursery, take a childbirth class, and get in contact with a pediatrician, family and friends who know about taking care of babies.
+There are several things you can do: read some baby books, register for or buy baby supplies and gear, prepare the baby nursery, take a childbirth class, and get in contact with a pediatrician, family, or friends who know how to take care of babies.

-When thinking about having the baby living in your home, consider how you will organize the nursery space and keep things tidy and organized.
-Also think about other areas in your home where the baby and baby supplies will be, such as the kitchen, living room, bathroom, etc. and give them all a good scrubbing and decluttering a month or so before the baby arrives.
+When thinking about the baby living in your home, consider how you will organize the nursery space and keep things tidy.
+Also think about other areas in your home where the baby and baby supplies will be, such as the kitchen, living room, bathroom, etc., and give them all a good scrubbing and decluttering a month or so before the baby arrives.
 Plus, even though it may not be necessary at first, plan how you would baby-proof each room or area so when your baby begins to crawl, he or she will not get hurt.

 Keep in mind that while you are cleaning or otherwise preparing your home for the baby, you can easily hurt yourself.
 Leave all heavy lifting and moving to someone who is able to help you, such as your spouse, a family member, or a friend.